-There's a new page about my favorite illustrators, a page about my web games (in Java, so it's difficult to get them to run in browsers nowadays), I've added a cake recipe (in Swedish), and there's a new image in the portfolio.
+There's a new page about my favorite illustrators, a page about my Java games (although it's difficult to get Java applets to run in browsers nowadays), I've added a cake recipe (in Swedish), and there's a new image in the portfolio.

 I've made some corrections to the site code; some minor functions are still missing, but as of this update, the site seems to be working more or less as it should, and I'll start concentrating on adding more content.

 Also: It turns out I had forgotten to include the file responsible for saving portfolio image ratings.
 Go rate my portfolio images!

 I received a package today!
 For the first time in a long while, I've ordered comics from Yesasia and Amazon, including Åsa Ekström's new book about culture clashes and misadventures in Japan.
 Now all I need to do is to learn these stupid languages.

 I decided to switch to a new layout before everything was ready, partly to force myself to finally get it done, and partly to stress myself out for no good reason.
 Come back in a week or so, and I'll have much more content up.
 You should probably be celebrating Christmas now anyway.

 It turns out that "How is babby formed?" wasn't some kind of weird outlier – that is just how people talk about pregnancy on Yahoo!
 Answers.

 “If a women has starch masks on her body does that mean she has been pargnet before.?

 Some English-speakers use "frown" to mean "a wrinkling of the brow in displeasure or concentration", while others use it to mean "turning down the corners of your mouth".
 These two groups are largely unaware that the other group exists.

 “Seriously, this has blown my mind.
 39, American, frown has always meant a mouth thing to me.
 I had no idea a different definition or usage even existed.